lbressler13/trick-calculator/app/src/main/java/com/example/trickcalculator/ui/settings/README.md

 ## Adding a setting
 Settings are referenced, modified, and observed in various places throughout the app.
 When a new setting is added, it must be added in all of these places.
-To ensure that nothing is missed, add the setting in the following files:
+To ensure that nothing is missed, add the setting in the following places:
 * Settings class: both constructors
 * SettingsUI: property
 * settingsUtil: initObservers, saveToViewModel